franznoel/serverless-react-boilerplate/README.md

 Here are the URLs available:
 * http://localhost:3000/ - the user interface
-* http://localhost:3000/products?startKey= - the API for the products
+* http://localhost:3000/products?startKey= - the API for the DynamoDB version of products
-* http://localhost:3000/products/search?search= - the API for the product search
+* http://localhost:3000/products/search?search= - the API for the DynamoDB version of product search
+* http://localhost:3000/products/sql?search= - the API for the SQL version of Products

 ## Technology Used

 The application is using NodeJS/Typescript and React, and has two Search and Product APIs.

 * https://6gdwn84ulb.execute-api.us-east-1.amazonaws.com/dev/ - the deployed User Interface
-* https://6gdwn84ulb.execute-api.us-east-1.amazonaws.com/dev/products?startKey=<number> - the API for the products
+* https://6gdwn84ulb.execute-api.us-east-1.amazonaws.com/dev/products?startKey=<number> - the API for DynamoDB version of products
-* https://6gdwn84ulb.execute-api.us-east-1.amazonaws.com/dev/products/search?search=<string> - the API for the product search
+* https://6gdwn84ulb.execute-api.us-east-1.amazonaws.com/dev/products/search?search=<string> - the API for DynamoDB version of product search
+* https://6gdwn84ulb.execute-api.us-east-1.amazonaws.com/dev/products/sql?search=<string> - the API for SQL version of product search

 ### Serverless Plugins: